 There are chairs available for use in the bathtub, specially designed to suit the curved sides, and transfer benches are great for those who use a wheelchair.
 They can often be padded too for additional comfort.

-If you’re using a chair in the shower, a handheld showerhead will increase your flexibility.
+If you’re using a chair in the shower, a handheld shower head will increase your flexibility.
 Moving with you, rather than spraying from a fixed point, they offer the option to use it in a fixed position on the wall in a mount or handheld while sitting.
 This means you can avoid getting anything you need to keep dry such as your hair or wounds away from water while enjoying the flexibility of being able to control the water direction.

 Grab rails